Carbon

 Hydrogen bonds have about a tenth of the strength of an average covalent bond

-Hydrogen bonds are strong intermolecular forces created when a hydrogen atom bonded to an electronegative atom (polar covalent bond) is attracted to a nearby electronegative atom.
+hydrogen bonds are strong intermolecular forces created when a hydrogen atom bonded to an electronegative atom (polar covalent bond) is attracted to a nearby electronegative atom.

 Carbon-14